 A transgene study is designed according to the property of transgene, such as antibody, ligand-receptor binding, or distribution.
 For example, the transgene is an antibody and all toxicity related to antibody development should be performed.

 Oncolytic viruses are usually adapted or mutated to increase the tumor cell infection specificity.
 However, in some circumstances, the mutated oncolytic virus can still infect normal cells, such as hematopoietic cells, neurons, muscles, and the reproductive system.
 Specific assays need to be developed to analyze the toxicity of different oncolytic virus.

 According to FDA guideline, present regulations require an integrated summary of the toxicologic effects of the pharmaceuticals in animals and in vitro.
-To support the safety of the proposed clinical investigation of oncolytic virus, specialists in Creative Biolabs will provide a full set of toxicology study in which the nature of virus species, engineered elements, animal model establishment, targeted disease, administration route are taken into consideration.
+To support the safety of the proposed clinical investigation of oncolytic virus, specialists in Creative Biolabs will provide a full set of toxicology study in which the nature of virus species, engineered elements, animal model establishment, targeted disease, and administration route are taken into consideration.

 Please feel free to contact us for a quote and further discussion with our scientists.